adamkrawczyk/rosbot_patrol_simulation/README.md

 $ catkin_create_pkg rosbot_patrol roscpp
 ```

-I highly recomend to use this names because you wouldn't be forced to change names in almost every following file.
+I highly recommend to use this names because you wouldn't be forced to change names in almost every following file.

 ## Simulation part
 For the first we will make whole simulation, test our algorithm and then implement that to real robot.